 - If you’ve never learnt to ride, or you haven’t ridden for some time, the Learn to Ride training will get you going on your bike with basic skills and simple checks to make sure your bicycle is safe.
 Tuition is in a group of similar ability with a qualified instructor.

 - If you want to build up your skills and confidence to ride on the road, with 1-to-1 instruction from a qualified instructor, the On the Road training is what you need.
 This is arranged with a time and start point to suit you.
 See the TfGM link below for more details.

 - Keeping your bicycle running is covered by the free, hands-on, Cycle Maintenance starter course.

 Some of the group courses are held in Bolton.
-There is an evening Bicycle Maintenance session on 19th March: 5.30pm-7.30pm at Bolton Alternative Transport.
-Booking essential.
 For details of all free ride and maintenance training and to book, go to TfGM training and follow the links.

 TfGM provides information for cyclists and those thinking of cycling on how to get started, what facilities there are, tips on equipment, commuting, and more.
 Go to the TfGM cycling pages and have a look round.

 The Wheels for All initiative is a nationally recognised programme that embraces all children and adults with disabilities and differing needs, to engage in a quality cycling activity.
 By using specially adapted cycles, the activities are both physically and mentally stimulating and above all fun for everyone involved.

 Sessions are £2 per person.
 Siblings, parents and carers are welcome to join in.
 Sessions are 'drop in', but large groups are advised to book ahead.
 Bikes and helmets are provided.
 Suitable clothing is advised.
 Sessions are subject to weather and may be cancelled if necessary; please call to check.